 Although we do not have a formal policy regarding attendance by members of our board of directors at our annual meeting of stockholders, we encourage all of our directors to attend.
-We did not hold an annual meeting of stockholders during the time we were a public company in 2016.
+All members of our board of directors attended our 2017 annual meeting of stockholders.